z88dk/z88dk/libsrc/_DEVELOPMENT/target/yaz180/device/pca9665/readme.md

     __IO_I2C_STA_ILLEGAL_ICOUNT          $FC _ILLEGAL_ICOUNT can be $F8 case

-    Bit Defines in CON Echo (i2c1ControlEcho, i2c2ControlEcho), for CPU control Bit 2:1 in CON are reserved, and are therefore used for CPU control
+    Bit Defines in CON Echo (i2c1ControlEcho, i2c2ControlEcho), for CPU control Bit 2:1 in CON register are reserved, and are therefore used for CPU control

     __IO_I2C_CON_ECHO_BUS_STOP           $10 We are finished the sentence __IO_I2C_CON_ECHO_SI                 $08 Serial Interrupt Received